Gaviotas: Early days and support from the United Nations

-In the first years, the population of Gaviotas was of 20 people, many Guahibo people helped build houses and hammocks.
+In the first years, the population of Gaviotas was about 20 people; many Guahibo people helped build houses and hammocks.
 The Guahibo asked for a school, and Lugari was able to build the school and also bring nurses regularly to Gaviotas.
-Given the oil embargo of 1973, Gaviotas gained notoriety for their methodologies focused on the use of renewable energy.
-Many journalists came to visit the community as well as a delegation from the United Nations Development Programme (UNDP).
+Given the oil embargo of 1973, Gaviotas gained notoriety for their methodologies focusing on the use of renewable energy.
+Many journalists came to visit the community, as well as a delegation from the United Nations Development Programme (UNDP).
 The UNDP declared Gaviotas a model community and started providing funding, which helped Gaviotas continue to develop technology and employ people.
 By the late 1970s, Gaviotas had grown to around 200 people, and a visit from the UNDP in 1979 secured a new round of funding after the delegates saw the impressive water pump and windmill technology Gaviotas had developed.

 However, also in the late 1970s, Colombia's internal conflict was intensifying and insurgent groups started taking over the Llanos in and around Gaviotas.
 Insurgent groups set up roadblocks and charged protection money to locals.
 On several occasions, Gaviotas was papered with FARC leaflets and FARC insurgents forced Gaviotans to gather for indoctrination.
 The community chose to remain neutral and banned weapons from Gaviotas.
 It became generally known that Gaviotas was neutral and their staff were generally respected as they travelled across the region.
 Both the military and insurgent armed groups used Gaviotas for operations, usually without community consent, and Gaviotas' all-solar hospital was used by both wounded military and insurgent soldiers, sometimes being treated side by side.

 A new hospital was built in the mid 1980s that needed no air conditioning and fully ran on solar energy.
-Not photovoltaic solar energy since the technology was prohibitively expensive at the time, but different forms of solar technology like convection solar heaters to sterilize water.
+Photovoltaic solar energy was not used since the technology was prohibitively expensive at the time, but different forms of solar technology were used instead, like convection solar heaters to sterilize water.
 The local Guahibo had been important partners in developing Gaviotas and used the old hospital regularly, but they considered being locked indoors away from family to be the opposite of healing, so a separate wing was added to the hospital.
 Local Guahibos designed and built themselves a Gahibo maloca where patients could sleep in hammocks and have their relatives stay with them.